-- The rear wing is great for customers looking for a large bump in rear downforce. - The UCW wing profile was developed in CFD and refined in the wind tunnel. - The airfoil produces efficient downforce on the FK8 Civic Type R. - The bottom surface is where the majority of the downforce is generated.
-This low pressure pulls the car downward. - The top surface still produces downforce, but not like the bottom surface. - Trunk mounts utilize the OEM wing mount structure which is a high strength reinforced area of the OEM hatch.
+- The rear wing is great for customers looking for a large bump in rear downforce. - The UCW wing profile was developed in CFD and refined in the wind tunnel. - The airfoil produces efficient downforce on the VB WRX. - The bottom surface is where the majority of the downforce is generated.
+This low pressure pulls the car downward. - The top surface still produces downforce, but not like the bottom surface. - Trunk mounts sandwich the OEM trunk/hinge mount which is a high strength area of the OEM truck.
 The mounts are contoured to match the outer surface of the trunk.
 Machined from billet 6061 aluminum, there is enough strength and rigidity to transfer loads into the chassis with the UCW wing element. - The UCW is produced from 2x2 twill carbon fiber finished in an automotive clear coat.